mkalkbrenner/dof_configtool_client/README.md

 for **all** effects just to satisfy these heavy contactors because that will have a negative effect on your force feedback toys in general.
 Your setup will become more _sluggish_.
 Using this tweak you can limit the modification to the ports where you need it.

+##### `effect_duration`

+The standard DOF configs define global and individual effect durations.
+Individual durations need to be set per game per output controller port per trigger.

+Using this option you can set an individual effect duration per port, regardless what duration has been set before.

+So `effect_duration[7] = 400` sets the duration to _400ms_ for all triggers on output _7_ of a given output controller.

+###### Use-cases

+If you got a mix of different contactors or solenoids in your cabinet, for example some smaller quick ones and some really heavy ones which need a longer trigger to fire correctly, it makes no sense to adjust the global effect duration for **all** effects just to satisfy these heavy contactors because that will have a negative effect on your force feedback toys in general.
+Another good example a "Ding Dong" door bells which give a "Ding" at the beginning of the effect and "Dong" at the end.
+To get the best sound, you need to adjust the effect duration to the door bells' mechanics.

 ##### `target_effect_duration` / `drop_target_effect_duration`